Section 4: Assuring Security of and Troubleshooting Problems with Voting Systems

 - Training should include clear descriptions of security mechanisms used to ensure materials and equipment are in proper condition.
 Training for poll workers responsible for operating voting equipment on Election Day should also include hands-on set-up of voting equipment, stressing the importance of using all required security measures for a given system.

-- Poll workers should be educated about how to recognize tampering and what to do if they discover a machine has been, or is being, tampered with or modified in any way.
-Poll workers should also be taught to inspect voting machines and voting booths throughout the day to ensure nothing has been altered.
+- Poll workers should be educated about how to recognize tampering and what to do if they discover voting equipment has been, or is being, tampered with or modified in any way.
+Poll workers should also be taught to inspect voting equipment and voting booths throughout the day to ensure nothing has been altered.

 Machine Issues or Problems